Sh3llcod3/Homepage/README.md

 It is intended to be deployed inside a private network for personal use, so that hosts within the network can access and download the tracks they want.

-HomePage is very basic, but it has a Material Design front-end which is simple and easy to use.
+HomePage is very basic, but it has a simple and easy to use front-end.
 HomePage uses `youtube_dl` to download the videos, so quite a few sites are supported.
 Playlists are also supported.
+[`youtube_dl`](https://github.com/ytdl-org/youtube-dl/) has been taken down due to a copyright strike from GitHub, but this does not impact the PyPi version, so this will work as normal.

 ![HomePage](homepage/static/HomePage.png)